 This is one of the most commonly asked questions regarding the insertion of images in the Access database.
 Well, there are many ways or techniques to add images in the Access database. so, let’s discuss them one by one.

-All the technique mentioned here to insert picture in Access database has some advantages & disadvantages too.
+All the techniques mentioned here to insert picture in Access database has some advantages & disadvantages too.
 So, let’s discuss them in brief.

-How To Insert Image In MS Access Database Table Through Attachments?
+How To Insert Image In Access Database Through Attachments?

 For using attachments in your Access database, you need to first add an attachment field in at least a single table of your database.
 MS Access provides two ways to add such attachment fields within your database table.
-Either you can add attachment fields in the Datasheet view or in the Design view.
-Here we are trying this with Datasheet view.
+You can either add attachment fields in the Datasheet view or in the Design view.
+Here we are trying this with the Datasheet view.

 Add an attachment field in Datasheet view